 Land - Waterfront - And More

 Commercial Property: This refers to real estate properties that are used for business purposes, such as office buildings, retail stores, warehouses, or industrial facilities.
 These properties are typically owned or leased by businesses for their operations or as an investment.
+Selling or purchasing commercial property can have many levels and span the spectrum depending on the complexity.

 Land: Refers to undeveloped or vacant parcels of real estate without any structures or buildings.
 Land can be used for various purposes, including residential, commercial, agricultural, or recreational development.
 It often holds potential for future construction or investment opportunities.
+Purchasing land depends on the intended use.
+If someone was going to develop a golf course they would need land different than a marina, ski resort, or a 55+ residential community.
+We have assisted buyers in purchasing land for residential purposes.

 Coastal and Waterfront Homes: These are residential properties located near bodies of water, such as oceans, lakes, or rivers.
 They typically offer scenic views, access to water-related activities, and a desirable lifestyle.
 Coastal and waterfront homes can range from small cottages to luxurious estates, depending on the location and market.
 Refer to the note below regarding waterfront site assessments.